panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 Do you expect any problems with this component?
 Take a try and open the [demo](https://codesandbox.io/s/infinite-loop-9rb8c?file=/src/App.js).

-The demo shows that `count` state variable increases uncontrollable, even if you haven't typed anything into the input.
+The demo shows that `count` state variable increases uncontrollably, even if you haven't typed anything into the input.
 That's an infinite loop.

 When `useEffect()` is used as such: